BE-Network/terraform-provider-verity/docs/index.md

 > - `<VERSION>` with the actual provider version (e.g. `6.4.0`)
 > - `<OS>` with your operating system (e.g. `linux`, `windows`, `darwin`)
 > - `<ARCH>` with your CPU architecture (e.g. `amd64`, `arm64`)

+## 5. Handling Auto-Assigned Fields

+When you change an auto-assigned field's flag (such as `auto_assigned_vni`, `auto_assigned_vlan`, etc.) from `false` to `true`, you must remove the corresponding field (such as `vni`, `vlan`, etc.) from your Terraform resource block.
+Leaving the field present will cause issues, as the backend will automatically assign its value and may overwrite or ignore the value you specify in Terraform.

+Our `data_source_state_importer` is designed to check if a field has a corresponding auto-assigned flag.
+If the flag is set to `true`, the importer will not write that field in the generated Terraform resource file — only the auto-assigned flag will be present.
+This ensures your configuration matches the backend's behavior and avoids conflicts.

+**Best Practice:**
+Whenever you enable auto-assignment for a field, always remove the manually specified value for that field from your `.tf` resource block.